Washington DC’s 2020 Medicare Part D plan overview

 The Initial Coverage Limit (ICL) is the maximum retail value of formulary drugs you can purchase before entering the Coverage Gap (or Donut Hole).
 All 2020 stand-alone Medicare Part D plans (PDPs) changed their initial coverage limit — defining when you enter the Coverage Gap.

-The selection of prescription drug plans with Donut Hole coverage has also changed with more companies offering 2020 Part D plans with some level of additional coverage (over the standard generic and brand-name drug discounts) for purchases made in the Coverage Gap.
-In 2019, 5 plans offered plans with some form of Donut Hole coverage and in 2020 that number will increase to 6 plans.
+The selection of prescription drug plans with Donut Hole coverage has also changed with fewer companies offering 2020 Part D plans with some level of additional coverage (over the standard generic and brand-name drug discounts) for purchases made in the Coverage Gap.
+In 2019, 5 plans offered plans with some form of Donut Hole coverage and in 2020 that number will decrease to 4 plans.
 People are reminded to see which drugs are actually covered in the donut hole because some Medicare Part D plans only cover a "few" drugs through the Coverage Gap.

 Remember, even if your Medicare Part D plan has "No Gap Coverage", you still get the standard 2020 generic drug discount of 75% and brand-name drug discount of 75%.
 You can read more Donut Hole Discount here.

-New Mexico residents will find that fewer Part D plans will offer enhanced prescription drug coverage options with 16 enhanced Part D plans in 2020 as compared to 17 in 2019.
+Washington DC residents will find that more Part D plans will offer enhanced prescription drug coverage options with 16 enhanced Part D plans in 2020 as compared to 15 in 2019.
 Enhanced Medicare Part D coverage includes prescription drug plans that have a lower or no initial deductible and a variation of cost-sharing (for instance, copayments instead of co-insurance).
-For example, in 2020, fewer New Mexico Part D plans will offer prescription drug coverage with a $0 initial deductible (4 plans in 2020 as compared to 8 plans in 2019).
+For example, in 2020, fewer Washington DC Part D plans will offer prescription drug coverage with a $0 initial deductible (3 plans in 2020 as compared to 7 plans in 2019).

-Low-Income Subsidy recipients in New Mexico will have the same number of Medicare Part D plans that qualify for the $0 monthly premium:
+Low-Income Subsidy recipients in Washington DC will have more Medicare Part D plans that qualify for the $0 monthly premium:

-New Mexico Medicare beneficiaries who qualify for full "Extra Help" will find no change in the number of Part D plans qualify for the $0 premium Low-Income Subsidy as compared to last year.
-In 2019, 7 Medicare Part D plans qualified for the $0 premium Low-Income Subsidy and this number (7 Part D plans) does not change for 2020.
+Washington DC Medicare beneficiaries who qualify for full "Extra Help" will find that more Part D plans qualify for the $0 premium Low-Income Subsidy as compared to last year.
+In 2019, 9 Medicare Part D plans qualified for the $0 premium Low-Income Subsidy as compared to 10 Part D plans in 2020.

 Please note, if you received "Extra Help" in 2019 and your plan does not qualify for the $0 premium in 2020, you may be automatically moved to a new Part D plan that does qualify for the $0 premium.
 If this occurs, please check to be sure that your prescriptions are covered on your new plan.
 If your prescriptions are not covered, you can switch to a plan that will cover your medications.

-New Mexico seniors and Medicare beneficiaries will see fewer prescription drug plan choices in 2020 and can expect to see higher monthly premiums.
+Washington DC seniors and Medicare beneficiaries will see more prescription drug plan choices in 2020 and can expect to see higher monthly premiums.

 In addition, behind the numbers, some of 2019’s more popular Medicare Part D plans will change their 2020 plan structure.
 Some plans are adding initial deductibles or changing cost-sharing limits (for instance, how much you pay for a covered drug).